WakiMak/trentent.github.io-forked/_posts/2015-11-26-appv5-using-application-compatibility-toolkit-to-solve-issues.md

 ---
 C:

-We have several applications that install folders in the root of the C: drive. Â For most AppV5 implementations, this wouldn't be an issue but we modify our [PackageInstallationRoot](http://trentent.blogspot.ca/2014/08/appv-5-changing-packageinstallationroot.html) folder so the token {AppVPackageDrive} turns into the drive letter specified in the PackageInstallationRoot registry key. Â For us, that's the D: drive. Â This causes an issue because when you sequence an application to C: the application has an expectation for it to be there. Â Ideally, AppV takes care of that by the use of the tokens, but this breaks down when applications are hardcoded.
+We have several applications that install folders in the root of the C: drive.
+For most AppV5 implementations, this wouldn't be an issue but we modify our [PackageInstallationRoot](http://trentent.blogspot.ca/2014/08/appv-5-changing-packageinstallationroot.html) folder so the token {AppVPackageDrive} turns into the drive letter specified in the PackageInstallationRoot registry key.
+For us, that's the D: drive.
+This causes an issue because when you sequence an application to C: the application has an expectation for it to be there.
+Ideally, AppV takes care of that by the use of the tokens, but this breaks down when applications are hardcoded.

 <div>
 </div>